modem is hot

 Modem Is Hot!
 (Why Modems Overheat & How to Prevent It)

-Modems tend to overheat when put in closed cabinets or behind obstacles where there’s insufficient circulation of air.
+Modems tend to overheat when placed in closed cabinets or behind obstacles where there’s insufficient circulation of air.
 This leads to poor convection of heat from the modem.
 To prevent this, always clean your modem, keep it upright, and give it at least 4 inches (10 centimeters) of clearance.

 In most homes, modems are constantly running.
-They continuously communicate with your Internet Service Provider and handle all traffic to and from the internet.
+They continuously communicate with your Internet Service Provider and handle all traffic to and from the Internet.

 Like other electronics, modems with a heavier thermal load accumulate more heat.
 Since they aren’t designed with complex cooling systems, modems can easily overheat, leading to internet disruptions.

-Here are top reasons why modems overheat:
+Here are the top reasons why modems overheat:

 1. Lack of proper ventilation

-In a well-ventilated room, a modems’ vents will work flawlessly to keep the modem relatively cool.
+In a well-ventilated room, a modem’s vents will work flawlessly to keep the modem relatively cool.

 As you start gaming and streaming from multiple devices, the modem will work harder to accommodate these additional connections and start to produce more heat.